-It’s quite impressive for example, when I type up a message saying, “I hope you and Jeremy are keeping warm”, the AI responds back by saying: “We’re all warm and Jeremy is doing much better today.”
-Jeremy is a three-legged donkey in case you were wondering, but the point is in recognizing how specific and individualized this particular simulation is.
+It’s quite impressive for example, when I type up a message saying, “I hope you and Billy are keeping warm”, the AI responds back by saying: “We’re all warm and Billy is doing much better today.”
+Billy is a three-legged donkey in case you were wondering, but the point is in recognizing how specific and individualized this particular simulation is.

 After only a few emails back and forth, I was astounded by how intelligent the platform is and how well-written and developed its characters are - all having their own unique personalities.
 Eli is a free-spirited creative who enacts a very hands-off approach while away vacationing in Cabo, while Lisa, is a dedicated author who takes a more personal approach and likes to talk about her kooky farm animals.
 While some students had some interesting and somewhat confrontational interactions with the characters, to say the least, my simulation went quite smoothly.

 Depending on what you say and how successful you are at communicating and negotiating in a professional manner, you will get different responses, different attitudes and therefore, different results in the end for your deal.
 But as my professor had to assure us many many times, there is no right or wrong answer.
 Some are better than others of course, but the goal of the simulation is to practice firsthand, the negotiation tactics we learned throughout the semester, while being allowed to make mistakes.
 The better your negotiation strategy, tactics and ability to adapt to the parties’ interests, the better the outcome.